 The Dynamic Ecosystems and Landscapes Lab is located in the Dept. of Environmental Science and Management at Portland State University.
-We are a part of the School of the Environment.
 Our lab includes faculty, research scientists, and graduate students.

 Our research examines forested landscapes across the world, including Oregon, California, Washington, New Jersey, Minnesota, Michigan, Wisconsin, Manitoba, Labrador, Siberia and others.
 Please visit the Research and Publications pages for further information.